 Last but not least, keep in mind that they are just children.
 Surely, one day, your little ones will be adults but today, they are still in the stages of growing up and learning many things.

 Are your children growing up with love, kindness, compassion and forgiveness or constant fighting, anger, and the feeling of resentment?

 How does an angry parent affect a child?
-Parents should make every effort to ensure their discipline is suitable and take care of themselves physically, mentally and emotionally.
+Parents should make every effort to ensure their discipline is suitable and take care of themselves physically, mentally, and emotionally.
 That enables them to optimally support their child’s physical and emotional well-being.

-You now can understand how does an angry parent affect a child and ways to solve this problem, right?
+You now can understand how does an angry parent affects a child and ways to solve this problem, right?
 Dealing with anger is a vital part to ensure a healthy and happy family.
 Besides less stress, your children can feel safer and get higher self-esteem.
 There will also be more time and energy for all of you to enjoy family life.